best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 ## Motivation

 Even experienced programmers can find it difficult to understand code that is repetitive, disorganised, or overly complex.
-This makes assuring, testing or changing the code more burdersome.
+This makes assuring, testing or changing the code more burdensome.
 You may also find it harder to spot and fix mistakes.

 Code that isn't modular can cause a range of issues:

-- walls of repetitive code that is hard to absorb.
+- walls of repetitive code that are hard to absorb.
 - long, complex scripts that are hard to follow.
 - over-complicated code where a simpler solution could be used.
 - a code base that makes it difficult to find what you're looking for.

-This chapter highlights ways to write modular code that is easier to read, review, and maintain.
+This chapter highlights ways to write modular code that is easy to read, review, and maintain.
 These practices will also help you implement the other good coding practices you will come across in this book, such as version control, review, testing and documentation.
 Because of this, modular code is fundamental to making analysis more reproducible, auditable and assured.